 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys, preparation for farm operator interviews.
-Wildife compensation program information from Ministry of Agriculture will be analyzed upon receipt.
+In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
+Wildlife compensation program information from the Ministry of Agriculture was analyzed after it was received.